-The first step to avoid disadvantages of feeding Olives to cats is to eliminate the possibility of choking hazard.
+The first step to avoid the disadvantages of feeding Olives to cats is to eliminate the possibility of choking hazards.
 The best way to do that is to remove the pits.
 If you do this, you can avoid the need for a trip to the ER — or at least, you won’t have to worry about one happening.

 If the cat is hungry, it will gnaw on the seeds.
 A close eye is the best method to ensure he is safe.

 Your kitty may have an abnormal appetite for olives, which can lead to vomiting, diarrhea, and hair loss.
 Please check with your veterinarian if you notice any of these negative side effects.

 Cats can generally eat a wide variety of foods; they are very adaptable.
 They have a strong sense of smell, and they love to eat olive.

 Differences Between Green And Black Olives

 Olives are a versatile ingredient that can be used in many different dishes, including pizza, chicken, homemade pasta, salads, and as salad dressing.

 It is important to know that the olive is only a black olive when it has been stored for a long time.
 It is only a green olive when it was picked and used immediately.

 Black olives are picked from late November to March and are stored in brine until they are ready to be processed.
 Green olives are picked from March to September and are stored in brine for 2 to 3 months.